pablohpsilva/vuejs-component-style-guide/README.md

 ### Why?

-* By using an attribute for each option separately the component has a clear and expressive API.
+* By using an attribute for each prop separately the component has a clear and expressive API;
-* By using only primitives and functions as option values our component APIs are similar to the APIs of native HTML(5) elements.
-Which makes our custom elements directly familiar.
+* By using only primitives and functions as props values our component APIs are similar to the APIs of native HTML(5) elements;
-* By using an attribute for each option, other developers can easily understand what is passed to the component instance.
+* By using an attribute for each prop, other developers can easily understand what is passed to the component instance;
 * When passing complex objects it's not apparent which properties and methods of the objects are actually being used by the custom components.
 This makes it hard to refactor code and can lead to code rot.

 ### How?

-Use a component attribute per option, with a primitive or function as value:
+Use a component attribute per props, with a primitive or function as value:

 ```html
 <!-- recommended -->